 Workshop prepares young scientists, engineers for professional challenges

-Less than 8% of engineering faculty members around the country identify as members of underrepresented groups.
+Fewer than 8% of engineering faculty members around the country identify as members of underrepresented groups.
 A workshop held last month on the Homewood campus is on a mission to change that.

 Co-hosted by Johns Hopkins University’s Department of Biomedical Engineering and Columbia University, the third annual Rising Stars in Engineering in Health Workshop aims to help trainees from diverse backgrounds prepare for future academic careers in science and engineering.
 This year’s event was attended by 20 of the nation’s best junior biomedical researchers, who participated in two days of intensive career-development workshops, networking activities, and panel sessions.